cxengage/cxengage.github.io/README.md

   (retries 2))
 ```

-If a command has a defined retry option, when the command fails, it will be retried.
-A command will
-only be treated as *failed* when all of its retries have been exhausted.

 #### within

+When a command is evaluated which has a defined timeout, if it does not complete within the defined duration,
+the event will be failed.
+Retries will be respected by timeouts, if the timeout occurs, and retries remain,
+the command will be retried.

 Example:
 ```clojure